BackEndTea/Blog/_posts/2018-06-10-test-your-tests-are-testing.md

 If you run infection during CI, its recommended to run it with the `--min-msi` and/or `--min-covered-msi`.
 This will force you to write better tests and keep your
 MSI and Covered Code MSI as a stable rate.

-If you are already generation coverage on CI, you can hand infeciton that coverage, so it doesnt have to generate it itself.
+If you are already generation coverage on CI, you can hand infection that coverage, so it doesn't have to generate it itself.
 Infection needs xml and junit coverage to run

 ```bash